-How to: The rights, powers and liabilities of shareholders
+How To - the rights, powers and liabilities of NZ shareholders

-You are a "shareholder" if your name is entered on a company's share register (see How to maintain a company share register) as being the holder at that time of one or more shares in the company, or if you are entitled to be on the register and are waiting to be included on it.
+You are a "shareholder" if your name is entered on a company's share register as being the holder at that time of one or more shares in the company, or if you are entitled to be on the register and are waiting to be included on it.

-Your rights as a shareholder are set out in the COMPANIES ACT 1993 and in the company's constitution.
-(For information on the importance of the constitution and how a company is formed, see How to form a company.)
+Your rights as a shareholder are set out in the NZ COMPANIES ACT 1993 and in the company's constitution.

 What rights and powers can I exercise as a shareholder?